SSR vs SSG: Technical Comparison and Prerendering Alternatives

 • DOM Serialization: The fully constructed document object model is serialized into raw HTML and transmitted back through the proxy to the automated crawler.

-This targeted intervention effectively neutralizes the severe indexing delays associated with pure client-side routing structures in a ssr vs csr vs ssg comparison.
+This targeted intervention effectively neutralizes the severe indexing delays associated with pure client-side routing structures in a ssr vs csr vs ssg comparison—while also reducing how much crawl budget burns on second-phase rendering.
 Crawlers perceive the application as a traditional, statically generated website, parsing the semantic content and internal link graphs instantly.
 Human users remain unaffected by this proxy routing, continuing to receive the interactive, dynamic JavaScript bundle directly from the origin delivery network.
 This dual-delivery architecture represents the most efficient method for achieving technical SEO compliance on complex web applications.

 Bot request: User-Agent checked, routed to prerender cluster, headless browser builds DOM, HTML returned to bot